ydkhatri/APFS_010/README.md

 # APFS_010
 This is an [010 Editor](http://sweetscape.com/010editor/) template for APFS.
-It is a port of apfs.ksy with some small additions/modifications.
+It is a port of apfs.ksy with some additions/modifications.
 The original is located here: https://github.com/cugu/apfs.ksy

 ## License